Anne-Marie Nielsen

 Anne-Marie Nielsen (born 11 July 1941) is a retired Danish handball player and coach.

 Between January 1959 and December 1975 she played 180 international matches and scored 301 goals.
+In 1971 she became the first player ever to reach 100 games for the Danish Women's National Team.
+She is to this day still the 11th most capped Danish player ever, even though she was active before the times where the European Women's Handball Championship was played, and before women's handball was an Olympic sport.
 From June 1960 to November 1973 she took part in all 133 matches of the national team, which remains the longest series in Danish history.
-Nielsen won silver medals at the 1962 World Championships and 1962–1963 European Champions Cup, as well as 10 national titles.
+Nielsen won silver medals at the 1962 World Championships and 1962–1963 European Champions Cup, as well as 10 national titles and 5 Danish cups.
+This is a record in Danish handball.